tim-peterson/lab.timrpeterson/_posts/2019-01-10-Moonshots-for-aging.markdown

-Our company, [Bio-I/O](http://bioio.tech), was recently awarded a [fast-track STTR grant](https://sbir.nih.gov/funding) from the NIDDK for Novel type II diabetes and NASH drugs we are developing.
+Our company, [Bio-I/O](http://bioio.tech), was recently awarded a [fast-track STTR grant](https://sbir.nih.gov/funding) from the NIDDK for Novel type II diabetes and non-alcohlic steatohepatitis (NASH) drugs we are developing.